sthirumapost/secure-notes-vault/README.md

-# Secure Notes Vault API
+# Secure Notes Vault API by Kumar Sankaralingam
-# Kumar Sankaralingam

 A small backend service for a take-home challenge that demonstrates REST API design, token-based authentication, access control, persistence, testing, and documentation.